Composite Materials Module

 Equivalent Single Layer Approach/Shell Interface

-The Shell interface is augmented with a material model, Layered Linear Elastic Material, that computes homogenized material properties of the entire laminate and solves only at midplane.
+The Shell interface is augmented with a material model, based on an equivalent single layer theory, that computes homogenized material properties of the entire laminate and solves only at midplane.
+Various inelastic effects like plasticity and viscoplasticity can be added to the individual layers of the laminate.
 The results include full 3D stress and strain distributions, so you can study stress variations inside each lamina, for example.

 Layered Material Dataset

 The Layered Material dataset is used to display the results of the simulation on a geometry that has a finite thickness.
-With this dataset, you can increase or decrease the laminate thickness in the normal direction, which is useful for visualizing thin laminates.
-It also allows you to scale the geometry in the thickness direction for better visualization as thin laminates.
+With this dataset, you can scale the laminate thickness in the normal direction, which is useful for visualizing thin laminates.
+The dataset offers the option to evaluate results at mesh nodes, interfaces, or layer midplanes, and it is also possible to select or deselect certain layers of a laminate.

 Through Thickness Plot